-Let us also take note that the half of the length and the third of the width are "joined" to the "surface", not "heaped" together with it.
+Let us also take note that the half of the length and the third of the width are "joined" to the "surface," not "heaped" together with it.
 A few other early texts share this characteristic.
-It seems that the surveyors thought in terms of "broad lines", strips possessing a tacitly understood breadth of 1 length unit; this practice is known from many pre-Modern surveying traditions, and agrees well with the Babylonian understanding of areas as "thick", provided with an implicit height of 1 kùš (as inherent in the metrology of volumes, which coincides with that for areas - see page 13).
-The "projection" and "base" of BM 13901 and TMS IX #1 are likely to be secondary innovations due to the school - different schools, indeed, and therefore different words.
-They allowed to think of segments as truly one-dimensional while still permitting their transformation into rectangles with width 1.
+It seems that the surveyors thought in terms of "broad lines," strips possessing a tacitly understood breadth of 1 length unit; this practice is known from many pre-Modern surveying traditions, and agrees well with the Babylonian understanding of areas as "thick," provided with an implicit height of 1 $\kappa \dot{v} \dot{s}$ (as inherent in the metrology of volumes, which coincides with that for areas-see page 17).
+The "projection" and "base" of BM 13901 and TMS IX #1 are likely to be secondary innovations due to the school-different schools, indeed, and therefore different words.
+They allowed segments to be thought of as truly one-dimensional while still permitting their transformation into rectangles with width 1.